Section 2413. Bridge Deck Surfacing, Repair, and Overlay

 c.
 Mix the water reducing admixture for improved workability of Class O PCC or HPC-O into the concrete according to the manufacturer's recommendations and the Engineer's instructions.

-When a construction or stationary mixer is used, proportion and mix according to applicable provisions of Article 2403.02, D.
+Proportion and mix according to applicable provisions of Article 2403.02, D.

 3. Continuous Mixing Equipment.